dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 ::

       pull_request:
-        types: [opened, reopened]
+        types: [opened, reopened, synchronize]
         paths-ignore:
           - 'docs/**'

 This configuration tells GitHub Actions to trigger the workflow for pull requests in the repository and the following criteria are met:

-* The pull request was **opened or **reopened**.
+* The pull request was opened, reopened, or synchronized.
 * Changes were made to at least one file that is not in the **docs** directory.

-Note: Previously the list of pull_request types included **synchronize**.
-This type triggers a workflow for every push to a branch that is included in an open pull request.
+The **synchronize** type triggers a workflow for every push to a branch that is included in an open pull request.
 If changes were requested in the pull request review, a new workflow will be triggered for each push.
-In this case, the pull request should be closed until the necessary changes are made.
-Reopening the pull request will trigger a workflow.
+To prevent many workflows from being triggered, the pull request can be closed until the necessary changes are made or :ref:`cg-ci-commit-message-keywords` can be used.

 Workflow Dispatch
 ^^^^^^^^^^^^^^^^^